Passkey Authentication: Saying Goodbye to Passwords

 Since passkeys will eliminate the need for you to remember unique usernames and passwords, implementing a Password Manager now is a logical step.
 Password Managers also provide additional security features such as auto-fill forms, secure notes, complex password generation, and more, making it easier for you to keep track your application credentials, while strengthening that access overall.

 It will take time for the world to move towards passkeys, especially legacy applications and websites.
-However, most consumers will start to see passkeys implemented in their mobile phones right away.
+However, consumers will start to see passkeys implemented in their mobile phones right away for some applications.
+For example, soon Google Chrome will leverage passkeys for signing into the browser by prompt on your phone vs a user name and password.
+In the meantime, be sure you’re using a Password Manager as this will make the transition to passkeys easier while providing addition security to your users.

 If you’re curious about passkeys and would like to learn more about them or how to implement a Password Manager, Contact us today!
 We’d love to hear from you.